 All young musicians of a suitable standard are invited to apply.
 The make-up of the orchestras means that there are more places available for string players than for wind instruments.
 Early application is always advised, since places are offered on a first-come-first-served basis and can fill very quickly (particularly for the summer courses).
 However, even if the application deadline has passed, please do feel free to contact us to see whether there are still spaces available.

 Players of Y1 standard who have left school are eligible to come along and play with Y1, up to the age of 21.
 These places are free, but players should note that they play a supportive role – i.e. school-age Y1 players who have paid to attend the course take precedence in terms of position in the section.
 However, it does provide an opportunity to have a lot of fun exploring new repertoire and enjoying the input from our highly skilled conductors and tutors – as well as making new friends and meeting up with old friends.
 Student-aged support players must attend the whole of the final day of the course and the evening concert, and are strongly encouraged to attend as much of the rest of the course as they can.

-To apply for a SSP place, please download the appropriate application form here.
+To apply for a SSP place, please complete the online application form available here.